About A2X for Shopify

 - Shopify Payments – payouts will reconcile directly to bank deposits

-- Other gateways – posted to accounting system with a clearing account, please contact support for specific gateway information.
+- Other gateways – posted to an accounting system with a clearing account, please contact support for specific gateway information.

 Creating an A2X for Shopify account